mgmonk/100-days-of-code/log.md

 **Today's Progress**: Did the first two days of Wes Bos' JavaScript 30.

 **Thoughts**: It was good to get a refresher on some of the concepts I've already seen and experience them being taught by a different teacher.
 I was surprised how rusty I got selecting DOM elements with query selectors!
 I need to make a better effort to practice what I've learned thoroughly.

+### Day 44 - June 30, 2019

+**Today's Progress**: Worked on building a blogging application as part of the web developer's bootcamp and did a day from JavaScript 30.
+For JavaScript 30, I learned how to use CSS variables and control them with JS.